joshgerdes/jekyll-uno/_drafts/azure-deployment-cleanup-with-azure-devops.md

 15. Select your Pipeline YAML file and click **Continue**
 16. Click **Save** to create the pipeline
 17. Now it's time to run the pipeline!
 Click **Run pipeline**
-18. If successful, your script will trigger and clean up the oldest deployment history!
+18. If successful, **your script will trigger and clean up the oldest deployment history**!
 This can take several minutes to run if you have a lot of deployments.